Qiu Jin

+Born into a wealthy family in Fuzhou, Qiu Jin spent her childhood in Zhejiang, where she received an education, uncommon for women at the time.
+In the early 1900s, as part of the Qing government’s efforts to modernize and catch up with Western influences, she was sent to study in Japan.
+After returning to China, Qiu Jin became actively involved in revolutionary activities.

 Biography

-Born in Fujian, China, Qiu Jin spent her childhood in her ancestral home, Shaoxing, Zhejiang.
+Born in Fuzhou, China, Qiu Jin spent her childhood in her ancestral home, Shaoxing, Zhejiang.
 Qiu was born into a wealthy family.
 Her grandfather worked in the Xiamen city government and was responsible for the city's defense.
 Zhejiang province was famous for female education, and Qiu Jin had support from her family when she was young to pursue her educational interests.
 Her father, Qiu Shounan, was a government official and her mother came from a distinguished literati-official family.
 Qiu Jin's wealthy and educated background, along with her early exposure to political ideologies were key factors in her transformation to becoming a female pioneer for the woman's liberation movement and the republican revolution in China.

-In the early 1900s, Japan had started to experience western influences earlier than China.
+In the early 1900s, Japan had started to experience Western influences earlier than China.
 As to not fall behind, the Qing government sent many elites to learn from the Japanese.
 Qiu Jin was one of these elites that got the chance to study overseas.
 After studying in a women's school in Japan, Qiu returned to China to participate in a variety of revolutionary activities; and through her involvement with these activities, it became clear how Qiu wanted others to perceive her.
 Qiu called herself 'Female Knight-Errant of Jian Lake' — the role of the knight-errant, established in the Han dynasty, was a prototypically male figure known for swordsmanship, bravery, faithfulness, and self-sacrifice — and 'Vying for Heroism'.

 Early life in China

 Childhood activities

 Qiu Jin had her feet bound and began writing poetry at an early age.
-With the support from her family, Qiu Jin also learned how to ride a horse, use a sword, and drink wine—activities that usually only men were permitted to learn at the time.
+With the support from her family, Qiu Jin also learned how to ride a horse and use a sword—activities that usually only men were permitted to learn at the time.

 Marriage

 In 1896 Qiu Jin got married.
-At the time she was only 21.
-Which was considered late for a woman of that time.
-Qiu Jin's father arranged her marriage to Wang Tingchun, the youngest son of a wealthy merchant in Hunan province.
+Although she was only 21, this was considered late for a woman at the time.
+Qiu Jin's father arranged her marriage to Wang Tingjun, the youngest son of a wealthy merchant in Hunan province.
 Qiu Jin did not get along well with her husband, as her husband only cared about enjoying himself.
-While in an unhappy marriage, Qiu came into contact with new ideas.
-The failure of her marriage affected her decisions later on, including choosing to study in Japan.
+Unhappy in her marriage, Qiu sought personal and intellectual fulfillment by obtaining education in Japan.